 A functioning, high-quality residential heating system is a necessity for comfort during Illinois winters.
 When you get home after a long day in the cold, you want your home to feel warm and cozy.
-HVAC companies in Central Illinois know that your heating system breaking down or providing insufficient heat can be more than inconvenient.
-Whether you need to replace an old system that keeps breaking down or upgrade to one that better suits your home’s size and needs, you can count on Hoveln Heating & Cooling, Inc. for heating system installations in Thomasboro, IL and the surrounding Central Illinois regions.
+HVAC companies know that a heating system breaking down or providing insufficient heat can be more than inconvenient.
+Whether you need to replace an old system that keeps breaking down or upgrade to one that better suits your home’s size and needs, count on Hoveln Heating & Cooling, Inc. for heating system installations in the Central Illinois region.

 Furnaces are the main component of most conventional heating systems.
 They use a source of fuel to generate their own heat and circulate it throughout the room.
 The most common type of fuel used by furnaces in the United States is natural gas, but there are also oil, coal, wood and electric furnaces.
-Often, homeowners select a furnace that uses the type of fuel of higher availability and lower cost in their area, but the climate of the region s also influential.
+Often, homeowners select a furnace that uses the type of fuel of higher availability and lower cost in their area, but the climate of the region is also influential.
 For instance, gas furnaces are generally more effective in areas with severely cold temperatures than heat pumps and electric furnaces, which are used more in places with mild winters.
-Technicians with Hoveln can assess your home’s square footage, regular occupancy and insulation before making recommendations and performing furnace installation in Thomasboro, IL.
+Our NATE-certified technicians will assess your home’s square footage, regular occupancy and insulation before making recommendations and performing furnace installation.

 Boilers use hot water to provide warmth and are common in older homes in Central Illinois.
 Boilers can distribute the heat through small water pipes, steam or baseboard radiators or radiant flooring systems.
-Technicians with Hoveln can repair and maintenance your old boiler or help you install a replacement boiler.
+Our technicians can repair and maintenance your old boiler or install a replacement boiler.

 Radiant Flooring Installations

 Radiant flooring is a quiet, energy-efficient heat source that can be installed throughout the entire home or select areas to warm your feet and maintain a room’s temperature from top to bottom.
 This system is ideal for those who are looking to minimize the circulation of allergens that often occurs with use of forced-air systems.
-At Hoveln Heating & Air, our HVAC technicians offer three types of radiant flooring installation: hydronic, electric, air-heated.
+At Hoveln Heating & Cooling, Inc., we offer three types of radiant flooring installation: hydronic, electric, and air-heated.

 Hydronic systems are the most popular and cost-effective radiant heating systems in areas with cold climates.
 They pump heated water from a boiler through tubing under the floor.
 In some cases, thermostats and zoning valves can be used to regulate temperatures in specific rooms.